Golf A-Z – Golfing Terms & Jargon

 Draw Controlled right to left shot with a moderate curve (or left to right for left-handers).

-Eagle Two under par score on a hole.
+Eagle A score of two under par on a hole

 Fairway The short-grass area between the tee and the green.